mrenyard/RAMP/www/assets/func/docs/init.md

 ==================================================================

-**FUNC init file includes definitions for its commonly used Base, Enum, Exception and Collection Classes as well as the init system.**
+**FUNC init file includes definitions for its commonly used Base, Enum, Exception and Collection Classes as well as the init system.
+A system that ensure per page, dom spesific, modules are requested and loaded along with any required libaraies on a per nessasary bases.**

  * @author Matt Renyard (twitter: @mrenyard)
  * @package func.Base (Base Class)